cacauvicosa/mips/michael/digitaljs_online/README.md

 ## How to execute on localhost

 ```
-	# Both in terminal separated, after execute the command below in the project's paste,
+	# Both command in terminal separated!
+After execute the command below in the project's paste,
 	# the script will run in loop until you give CTRL + C on the terminal.
 	yarn server
 	yarn client